chinweokwu/Ladies-Fitness-App-Backend/README.md

 - Use Ruby on Rails to build a REST API to show lists of workouts.
 - Create a standard authentication service using JSON Web Token (JWT).
-- Provide routes for user signup, login, calculate calories, delete calories, creates notes, delete notes.
+- Provide routes for signup, login, calculate calories, delete calories, creates notes, delete notes.
+- Used Active admin to upload images for workouts.
 - Serve the request data in JSON format.
 - Test and deploy the app on Heroku.